Measuring Intent Comprehension in LLMs: Introduction

-Despite the centrality of the idea, there is no agreed upon definition of what it means for a language model to possess a world model.
-In this paper, we propose that for a large language model to have a world model, it must generalize meaningfully across diverse inputs, distinguish between semantically distinct requests, and maintain internal coherence in its outputs.
-Our key insight is to treat user intent, or purpose, as a latent variable that underlies every user prompt.
-While users may express the same purpose in many ways, a model with a coherent world model should produce consistent response distributions across these surface variations and should shift its responses when the users underlying purpose changes.
-A language model possesses the world model property if its responses are invariant to alternate phrasing or articulation when purpose is fixed but vary when purpose changes.
+In this paper, we propose a framework for measuring how well models capture users' underlying intentions (see figure \ref{fig:conceptual}).
+We treat intent as a latent variable that underlies every prompt: while the same purpose can be expressed in many ways, a model that understands intent should produce consistent response distributions across surface variations, yet shift appropriately when purpose changes.
+We define intent comprehension as the property that responses remain invariant to phrasing when purpose is fixed, but vary systematically when purpose changes.

-To operationalize this conception, we first introduce the more practical notion of \textit{a sufficient} world model.
-Instead of requiring distributional invariance across prompts, we require invariance across extracted meaning from model responses.
-We then present a diagnostic method that decomposes variation from model outputs into three components: Purpose Sensitivity, the share of variation due to changes in purpose or intent; Articulation Sensitivity, the share due to articulation or phrasing; and Model Uncertainty, the residual that stems from the model’s own uncertainty about the world (see Figure \ref{fig:conceptual} for illustration).
-A robust world model implies high Purpose Sensitivity and low Articulation Sensitivity, indicating consistent extraction of meaning that disregards superficial cues.
+To operationalize this idea, we present a diagnostic method that decomposes variation of model outputs into three components: Intent Sensitivity, the share of variation due to changes in purpose or intent; Articulation Sensitivity, the share due to phrasing variations; and Model Uncertainty, or Residual Uncertainty, the residual variation stemming from the inherent uncertainty left.
+The variation in a model that understands user intent should exhibit high Intent Sensitivity and low Articulation Sensitivity, indicating consistent meaning extraction that disregards superficial linguistic cues.

-Because intent is unobserved and generating equivalent prompts that differ only in form is nontrivial, we construct semantically equivalent prompts through cross-lingual translation, inspired by \cite{youn2016universal}.
+Because intent is unobserved and generating equivalent prompts that differ only in form is non-trivial, we construct semantically equivalent prompts through cross-lingual translation, inspired by universal semantic structures across languages \citep{youn2016universal}.
 Starting from a base prompt, we translate it through a sequence of typologically diverse languages and back to English, inducing natural variation in phrasing while preserving intent.
-Translation suits this purpose because its core objective is to alter surface form while maintaining meaning, and LLMs excel at automated translation (\cite{xue2020mt5}).
+Translation serves this purpose well because its core objective aligns with our needs: altering surface form while maintaining meaning.
+Additionally, LLMs demonstrate strong automated translation capabilities, making this approach both theoretically motivated and practically feasible.